-Biak is the largest of the Schouten islands in Geelvink Bay on the north coast of western New Guinea.
+Biak is the largest of the Schouten islands in Geelvink Bay on the northern coast of western New Guinea.
 The island is about 45 miles (72.5 km) long and 25 miles (40 km) wide.
 The somewhat smaller island of Soepiori is located to the north-west, across a very narrow strait, and the small islands of the Padaido group are scattered to the south-east.
 Biak itself is mostly a low plateau covered with jungle and reaching a maximum height of 2,428 ft (740 m) in the north-west, but on the island’s southern side there is a coastal plain with considerable areas of flat ground suitable for establishment of airfields.
 There are no natural anchorages and the island is almost completely surrounded by a formidable reef.
 The island’s administrative centre was Bosnik, on the south-east coast, where the reef was slightly narrower and crossed by two stone-built jetties.
 Biak’s native population was about 25,000 in 1944.

 There is a 200-ft (60-m) escarpment extending from east of Bosnik to the village of Mokmer, and this escarpment is about 500 yards (460 m) inland along most of its length, but comes close to the shore at Parai, leaving just enough room for a road.
 Behind the escarpment, the terrain drops to a plateau, about 100 ft (30 m) in height, which is generally flat but in places comprises rough ground.
 The plateau was covered with scrub, transitioning to dense forest 2 to 3 miles (3.2 to 4.8 km) inland.
 To the west of the village of Mokmer, the escarpment turns to the north and extends inland for about 1.5 miles (2.4 km)before turning west again and running to the south-west corner of the island, and it is this which creates a relatively broad coastal plain suitable for airfield construction.
 The escarpment is coral with numerous caves, some of which are quite large.

-The Japanese occupied the island in the spring of 1942 and established an airfield, on the coastal plain to the west of Mokmer, capable of providing for bomber operations.
+The Japanese occupied the island in the spring of 1942 and established an airfield, on the coastal plain to the west of Mokmer, capable of handling bomber operations.
 The 222nd Regiment of Lieutenant General Hachiro Tagami’s 36th Division was redeployed from China in late 1943 to garrison the island.
 By 1944 there were additional airstrips at Bosnik and Sorido, and the entire airfield complex was protected by substantial concentrations of dual-purpose and anti-aircraft guns.
 The 19th Naval Guard Force was sent to the island in May 1944, just in time for the Battle of Biak, which was particularly bitter, costing the Americans and Japanese 524 and 5,093 dead respectively.

 As noted above, on Biak the Japanese had built three airfields, one of which was still incomplete at the time of 'Horlicks', and planned another two airfields.
 The island was the responsibility of General Korechika Anami’s 2nd Area Army, and was defended by Colonel Naoyuki Kuzume’s 12,000-strong Biak Detachment, which was based on the 3,400 men of Kuzume’s own 222nd Regiment of Tagami’s 36th Division but also included one tank company with 10 Type 95 light tanks, the 17th, 107th and 108th Aircraft Construction Units each with 500 men, and Rear Admiral Sadatoshi Senda’s 28th Special Naval Base Force of 1,500 men of whom the only combat-trained element was the 19th Naval Guard Force 29th 125 men.
 With the addition of numbers of anti-aircraft gunners, artillerymen, engineers and service troops, Kuzume thus had 11,400 men, of whom about 4,000 were combat-trained.